-- It must act in a way consistent with the Bank's objective on fair and competitive sterling markets.
+- It must act in a way consistent with the Bank's objective of achieving fair and competitive sterling markets.

 - It must contribute to the Bank's market intelligence work in support of its functions as a monetary authority.

-- There must be no objection to the institution's admission to or participation in the Bank's operations under the Sterling Monetary Framework from the Prudential Regulatory Authority or by any other relevant UK or overseas regulatory body.
+- There must be no objection to the institution's admission to or participation in the SMF from the Prudential Regulatory Authority or from any other relevant UK or overseas regulatory body.

 - It needs to satisfy the Bank that the legal documentation underpinning its operations with them is, and remains at all times, fully valid and robust in all relevant jurisdictions.